Invasive plant identification

 Did you spot something that you think might be an invasive plant?
-Use our FREE identification service to quickly find out.
+Use our FREE invasive plant identification service to quickly find out.

 Any contact with the plant during treatment or eradication must be done with suitable protective clothing (PPE).